JAMS Summer Rock Camp 2023

 Refine performance and troubleshoot any issues

-Day Six is dedicated to the final performance, where participants get to show off what they've learned and put all their hard work into practice in front of friends and family.
+The final performance will be held Friday downstairs at Anchor Rose in the Santa Barbara harbor.
+Participants get to show off what they've learned and put all their hard work into practice in front of friends and family.
 This provides a great sense of accomplishment and a memorable experience for everyone involved!

 The product of a musical family spanning many generations, Jenna Earle was immersed in the music business through her grandfather, Eddie Graf, a talented arranger, composer and musician.
 By the time she was 11, She appeared as a vocalist on a Juno-nominated album by her uncle, Lenny Graf.
 Jenna's music education was furthered by watching late-night jam sessions at downtown jazz clubs and by attending Selkirk College, where she studied guitar and composition.